 Edgar R. Ayala

 Edgar is a Guatemala-born graphic artist and political activist who lives in Oakland, California.
-He settled as in immigrant from Guatemala in San Francisco, in 1986.
+As immigrant from Guatemala, he settled in San Francisco in 1986.
 His first incursion as a graphic artist was when he joined the team at La Raza Graphics Center, in San Francisco’s iconic Mission District, in 1987.
 La Raza Graphics was a community based social justice organization at the forefront of the Latino/Latina organizing efforts using graphic media in the SF Bay Area.

-In 1998 Edgar took a free lancing approach to his graphic work by lending his skills to local and transnational organizations advancing immigrant rights and other worldly causes.
-Grassroots Publishing was funded as an independent graphic design studio in 1998.
-Since it has produced a myriad of identity and outreach materials in both English ad Spanish or multilingual format.
+In 1998 Edgar took a free lancing approach to his graphic work by lending his skills to local and transnational organizations advancing for immigrant rights and other worldly causes.
+Grassroots Publishing was funded as an independent graphic design studio in 1998, since, producing a myriad of identity graphic and digital materials, in English or bilingual.